Skip to main content

 Example: A skateboard store could promote a free shipping code in an exit intent pop up along with other boards from the same brand as the product page someone is about to exit.

-4. What Hero content works best per audience segment - Content Personalization users only
+What hero content works best per audience segment

 You can use Content Personalization to change the image, text, CTAs, and any other HTML element on a webpage per visitor.
 You may want to change the order of your home page when, for example, you want to show different content on the desktop vs mobile to a specific user (e.g. returning shopper from an email campaign).
 You can even replace a section with ‘nothing’ and have that section disappear for certain customers or devices.